filipkomogorov/my-movies-database/README.md

-Small project using Angular and themoviedb API.
+Small project using Angular, SCSS and themoviedb API.

 iMDB-ish clone for showcasing movies and scores.